VibezZzCoder/clawd-pop/README.md

 ![Clawd Pop 3D on High quality, with three Clawds advancing through an orange-splattered laboratory](media/clawd-pop-3d-gameplay.png)

 *Desktop gameplay on the High quality preset.
-The facility, Clawds, cannon, lighting, textures, and splat effects are all generated at runtime.*
+The facility, Clawds, cannon, lighting, textures, and splat effects are all procedurally generated at runtime.*

 This is a playable public beta.
 The complete procedural run is here now, along with an Options screen for audio level, look sensitivity, inverted aim, touch